aimeos/aimeos-docs/src/frontend/html/create-themes.md

 For Laravel, the Aimeos package includes structural templates for each page which extend from the base layout to build e.g. a catalog list, a basket or checkout page.
 These [structural Blade template files](https://github.com/aimeos/aimeos-laravel/tree/master/src/views) are located in the `./src/views/` directory of the Aimeos extension.

 The `base.blade.php` template file is used by most templates and references the CSS and JS files of the theme.
-The `./catalog/list.blade.php` template uses the base template via `@extends('shop::base')` and adds the output of the configured components to the sections defined in the `resources/views/app.blade.php` layout template.
+The `./catalog/list.blade.php` template uses the base template via `@extends('shop::base')` and adds the output of the configured components to the sections defined in the `base.blade.php` layout template.

-If you want change the structure and use a two column layout for your list page, you must copy the `./catalog/list.blade.php` file to the `./resources/views/vendor/shop/catalog/` directory and change the `aimeos_nav` and `aimeos_body` sections like in this example:
+If you want change the structure and use a two column layout for your list page, you must copy the `./catalog/list.blade.php` file to the `./views/catalog/` directory of your *Laravel YYYY.x extension* you've created and change the `aimeos_nav` and `aimeos_body` sections like in this example:

 ```blade
 @section('aimeos_nav')